Documentation

 Automatic Task Creation Origins

 Hornbill’s workflow orchestration is the primary source of human task generation.
-Read more about Hornbill Workflow Orchestration.
+(Read more about Hornbill Workflow Orchestration.)
 In summary, workflow orchestration is the process of coordinating, organizing, and managing various tasks, resources, and systems within a business process to achieve a desired outcome.
 It involves automating tasks, sequencing activities, orchestrating human activity, and integrating tools, systems and applications to ensure seamless execution and delivery of the workflow.

-One of the primary characteristics of human tasks that originate from workflow orchestration in Hornbill is the notion of ‘Outcomes’.
+One of the primary characteristics of human tasks that originate from workflow orchestration in Hornbill is the notion of outcomes.
 In general terms, human task outcomes refer to the results or consequences that emerge from the completion of tasks requiring human intervention within a workflow.
 These outcomes are typically characterized by the decisions, actions, or judgments made by individuals while performing their assigned tasks.
-Human task outcomes play a critical role in shaping the overall progression, flow and outcomes of a workflow.
-Some common aspects of human task outcomes include:
+Human task outcomes play a critical role in shaping the overall progression, flow, and outcomes of a workflow.

 • Decision-making: Human task outcomes often involve making decisions, such as approvals, rejections, or choosing between multiple options.
 These decisions can directly impact the subsequent steps in a workflow and determine the final outcome.